-Copyright © 2020 Arm Limited (or its affiliates).
+Copyright © 2017, 2018, 2020, 2021 Arm Limited (or its affiliates).
 All rights reserved.

 Arm Limited.
 Company 02557590 registered in England.
 110 Fulbourn Road, Cambridge, England CB1 9NJ.
-LES-PRE-21451
+LES-PRE-21451 version 2.2

-ARM AMBA SPECIFICATION LICENCE
+AMBA SPECIFICATION LICENCE

-THIS END USER LICENCE AGREEMENT ("LICENCE") IS A LEGAL AGREEMENT BETWEEN YOU (EITHERASINGLE INDIVIDUAL, OR SINGLE LEGAL ENTITY) AND ARM LIMITED ("ARM") FOR THE USE OF THE RELEVANT AMBA SPECIFICATION ACCOMPANYING THIS LICENCE.
-ARM IS ONLY WILLING TO LICENSE THE RELEVANT AMBA SPECIFICATION TO YOU ON CONDITION THAT YOU ACCEPT ALL OF THE TERMS IN THIS LICENCE.
+THIS END USER LICENCE AGREEMENT ("LICENCE") IS A LEGAL AGREEMENT BETWEEN YOU (EITHER A SINGLE INDIVIDUAL, OR SINGLE LEGAL ENTITY) AND ARM LIMITED ("ARM") FOR THE USE OF ARM'S INTELLECTUAL PROPERTY (INCLUDING, WITHOUT LIMITATION, ANY COPYRIGHT) IN THE RELEVANT AMBA SPECIFICATION ACCOMPANYING THIS LICENCE.
+ARM LICENSES THE RELEVANT AMBA SPECIFICATION TO YOU ON CONDITION THAT YOU ACCEPT ALL OF THE TERMS IN THIS LICENCE.
 BY CLICKING "I AGREE" OR OTHERWISE USING OR COPYING THE RELEVANT AMBA SPECIFICATION YOU INDICATE THAT YOU AGREE TO BE BOUND BY ALL THE TERMS OF THIS LICENCE.
-IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENCE, ARM IS UNWILLING TO LICENSE THE RELEVANT AMBA SPECIFICATION TO YOU AND YOU MAY NOT USE OR COPY THE RELEVANT AMBA SPECIFICATION AND YOU SHOULD PROMPTLY RETURN THE RELEVANT AMBA SPECIFICATION TO ARM.

 "LICENSEE" means You and your Subsidiaries.